silvacms/documentation/source/silva/services.rst

       form_fields = grok.Fields(IFilesService)

 Regular forms
 -------------

-Like edition forms, you can create regular formlib-forms.
+Like edit forms, you can create regular formlib-forms.

-As example, a migration form for the previous service.
-First you need to define an interface which declare which fields (information) are needed by your form:
+As an example, a migration form for the previous service.
+First you need to define an interface which declares which fields (information) are needed by your form:

 .. code-block:: python